IABTechLab/uid2-client-java/README.md

 1. Send this identity as a JSON string back to the client (to use in the [identity field](https://github.com/UnifiedID2/uid2docs/blob/main/api/v2/sdks/client-side-identity.md#initopts-object-void)) using: `identity.getJsonString()`
 ### Server-Only Integration
 If you're using [server-only integration](https://github.com/UnifiedID2/uid2docs/blob/main/api/v2/guides/custom-publisher-integration.md):
-1. Store this identity as a JSON string in the user's session state, using: `identity.getJsonString()`
+1. Store this identity as a JSON string in the user's session, using: `identity.getJsonString()`
 1. To use the user's UID2 token, use `identity.getAdvertisingToken()`

 1. When the user accesses another page, or on a timer, determine whether a refresh is needed:
-   1. Retrieve the identity JSON string from the user's session state, then call:
+   1. Retrieve the identity JSON string from the user's session, then call:

        `IdentityTokens identity = IdentityTokens.fromJsonString(identityJsonString);`
    1. Determine if the identity is refreshable (ie, the refresh token hasn't expired):

-      ` if (identity == null || !identity.isRefreshable()) { user will need to reauthenticate }`
+      ` if (identity == null || !identity.isRefreshable()) { we must no longer use this identity (eg, remove this identity from the user's session) }`
    1. Determine if a refresh is needed:

       `if (identity.isDueForRefresh()) {..}`